 Did Scotland County’s school system’s ‘intake and orientation program’ for new teachers adequately explain its policies and expectations to Brianna?

-100 years ago a twenty three year old teacher could reasonably be expected to be a mature, responsible adult.
-Can this really be said today when children are for the most part being raised by social media, burned out parents, failing schools and a never ending barrage of corporate/government propaganda?
+100 years ago a twenty three year old teacher could reasonably be expected to enter the workforce as a mature, responsible adult, but can this really be said today when children are for the most part being raised by social media, burned out parents, failing schools and a never ending barrage of corporate/government/media propaganda?

 Should Brianna Nicole Stanley receive a ‘Get Out of Jail Free’ pass?
 Of course not.
 She is of legal age and, like it or not, will face consequences for her poor decisions.